jordaniza/ambos-app/README.md

 The transaction store in particular has a simple counter that can be incremented when a new transaction is sent.
 This is used to trigger an immediate re-fetch of the data.

+## Transaction Workflow

+Main async transactions live in the store.
+There is a dedicated txStore that handles the tx lifecycle.
+Your individual transactions should hook into the templates and helper functions in the store directory.

+We try and separate the tx data flow from the UI:

+- Creating a new transaction creates a new 'watched' transactionID in the txStore
+- the relevant watched transaction are fetched in a global notification manager
+- this, in turn, conditionally renders the relevant notification component, including toasts and modals
+- Most txData is generic over the txType, however you can add data to the context property to fetch it in the notification component

 ## PWA

 PWA is enabled by VitePWA for Sveltekit using the injectManifest method.
 The relevant files: